Qaaniet/Q-Sync/Tech Hub/Alteram Work/ICT Meeting.md

 Tried the E-cover, forms need to go to RMC to scan and all of that work shows up under their name.
 They wait 30-40 days to get the forms to reflect
 Head Office provides the data, Local Office provides all of the information

-FSE Qaaniet Taliep assisted user Robert Sonn with issue regarding signing into laptop.
-User was given an "Unspecified error" when trying to sign into laptop.
-Other accounts tried gave the same issue.
-Network driver was generic and was swapped to use the designated Lenovo driver to connect to the internet.
-User was able to sign in afterwards.
-Call to be resolved.